Introducing Cow’s Milk at 12 months

 Milk and formula also fills up little tummies so they aren’t driven by hunger to eat a proper meal.
 This is why it’s important to offer food first, before milk.

 Toddler milks promise to provide essential prebiotics, probiotics and omega 3.
-But all of these are available by providing a wide variety of fruits, vegetables, wholegrains and fish.
+But all of these, plus iron are available by providing a wide variety of fruits, vegetables, wholegrains and fish.
+Plus they get the added benefits of antioxidants and other essential nutrients not found in formula.
+They will also have a head start in enjoying a wide variety of nutritious foods.
+Toddlers who quit formula at 12 months are less likely to become fussy eaters later on.

 Transitioning from formula to milk

-Some babies are happy to drink a bottle of cow’s milk first try, while others need more time to transition.
-Give them regular opportunities to taste cow’s milk.
+Some babies are happy to drink a bottle of cow’s milk first try, while others need more time to adapt.
+Give them regular opportunities to taste cow’s milk first.
 Before a meal when they are hungry is a good opportunity to let them try small amounts (50-100 ml).

-You can make up a bottle of half cow’s milk and half formula.
+You can also try making up bottles/cups of half cow’s milk and half formula.
 For a really reluctant milk drinker, you could even go to a quarter cow’s milk and three-quarters formula and increase the ratios over a few days.

 Try milk at different temperatures to see which they prefer.
 If you’ve always given them a warm bottle of formula, try warm cow’s milk first.